alwaysbecooking/freshmold/misc/ai-rules/{{ cookiecutter.project_slug }}/rules/by-tool/cookiecutter/technical_context.md

     *   Tool Usage Patterns
     *   Components/Code Organization

+## Caution

+**This documentation is for the generated project, not the Cookiecutter template.**

+When writing the content for `TECHNICAL_CONTEXT_FOR_AI_DELETE_AFTER_USE.md`, do not include instructions on how to use the Cookiecutter template itself.
+This file is intended to live inside the generated project and should only contain technical context relevant to that project.

+Instructions for using the Cookiecutter template should be in the template's `README.md` or other dedicated documentation outside of the `{{cookiecutter.project_slug}}` directory.
+The creation and maintenance of the template's own documentation is handled separately and is outside the scope of this rule.

 ## User Message

 When a user generates a project using this Cookiecutter template, the `TECHNICAL_CONTEXT_FOR_AI_DELETE_AFTER_USE.md` file will be present in their new project.
 The file should contain the following message at the top: